radarlabs/radar-sdk-ios/README.md

 To run the example app, clone this repository, add your publishable API key in `AppDelegate.swift`, and build the app.

+Setup Radar public key check pre-commit hook with `cp -r hooks .git/hooks` to prevent accidental key leak when working with the Example app.

 ## SPM

 If you are using Swift Package Manager to manage your project's dependency, use this [SPM specific repository](https://github.com/radarlabs/radar-sdk-ios-spm) instead